inkVerb/VIP/301-shell/Lesson-05.md

 *Input wrong "passwords" to see what it does, input "thepassword" or use Ctrl + C to close*

 ### III. `case`

+## "Multiple choice, multiple `case`, a variable is anything of many things."

 | **19** : `gedit 05-case-numlett`